Masood-Salik/IoT-Project-Weight-and-Volume-Measurement/README.md

 </ul>
 <p>Hardware Integration and Assembly:</p>
 <ul>
-    <li> The LCD has been successfully integrated with the operational system, enabling it to retrieve weight data from the board and transmit it to the Node Red Server.
-Additionally, the design for the volume sensor was created using InkSpace, and the corresponding schematic was forwarded for fabrication. </li>
+    <li> The LCD has been successfully integrated with the operational system, enabling it to retrieve weight data from the board and transmit it to the Node Red Server. </li>
+<li>Additionally, the design for the volume sensor was created using InkSpace, and the corresponding schematic was forwarded for fabrication. </li>
 </ul>
 <p>Dashboard and Server:</p>
 <ul>